 Having a tea party can help your loved one build relationships, get them excited for an event, and boost morale.

 Brain, body, and social activities are great ways to help seniors living with dementia improve or maintain cognitive abilities and promote their emotional well-being.

 We understand that you want the very best for your loved one living with dementia.
 However, caring for your loved one can be very time consuming, making it difficult for you to attend to your own needs or make time for other priorities in your life.
 At Ohana Care, our caregivers can visit your loved one on a daily or weekly basis and help them with stimulating activities so they continue to work their brains and stay happy and fulfilled.

 At Ohana Care, we offer dementia care in Calgary, Edmonton, and Vancouver, so your loved one can get the support they need.
-We also offer respite care, companionship care, and Alzheimer’s care so you can take a break while our team of dedicated caregivers supports them.
+We also provide respite care, companionship care, and Alzheimer’s care so family caregivers can take a break while our team of dedicated caregivers supports them.